sanjaysaini1/svg2java/readme.txt

 It is licensed under Apache License, Version 2.0 and is included in this project.

+The GUI test program uses jsyntaxpane for the source code display area.

+To use the text program you need to execute the class

+com.btr.svg2java.Svg2Java2D

 Have fun,
 - Bernd Rosstauscher (svg2java@rosstauscher.de)